The conjugacy action of $S_n$ and modules induced from centralisers: Introduction

 We write $\lambda\vdash n$ to mean that $\lambda$ is an integer partition $\lambda_1\geq \lambda_2\geq \ldots$ of $n.$ Write $\ell(\lambda)$ for the length, or number of parts, of $\lambda.$ Write $Par_n$ for the set of all partitions of $n,$ $DO_n$ for the subset of $Par_n$ consisting of partitions with all parts distinct and odd.
 Fix $n$ and let $T_n$ denote any subset of the partitions of $n.$ Consider the linear combination of power-sum symmetric functions $P_{T_n}=\sum_{\lambda\in T_n} p_\lambda.$ We will say a symmetric function is Schur-positive if it is a {\it nonnegative integer} combination of Schur functions.

 Observe that $P_{T_n}$ is the Frobenius characteristic of a possibly virtual $S_n$-module of nonzero dimension if and only if $T_n$ includes the partition $(1^n)$, in which case the dimension is $n!$.
 Also note that the case $T_n=Par_n$ corresponds to the result mentioned above about the conjugation action of $S_n$.
-Sample results of this paper, pertaining to symmetric functions, follow.
+Sample results of this paper follow.
 For the sake of completeness we include Solomon's result.

 \begin{thm} For the following choices of $T_n, $ the sums $P_{T_n}$ are Schur-positive (and hence they are the Frobenius characteristic of some $S_n$-module).